 Under Rigby’s guidance the Jaguars have advanced to the conference tournament four times reaching the Association of Independent Institutions Conference Tournament in 2012 and 2015.
 The UHV men’s team finished as the A.i.i. runner-up in 2015.

 Prior to St. Edward’s, Rigby served as a graduate assistant coach/head goalkeeper trainer at Midwestern State University for two seasons.
 During his time at MSU, the team advanced to the NCAA Elite Eight in 2003.
 In 2004, the Midwestern goalie was named the Southwest Soccer Conference Goalkeeper of the Year.
 A native of North Delta, British Columbia, Canada, Rigby graduated from Averett University in 2001 with a BS in Sports Medicine/Wellness and completed his MEd in Curriculum Instruction and Kinesiology at Midwestern State in 2005.

-Coach Patrick Sullivan begins his third season as an assistant coach for the University of Houston-Victoria soccer program.
+Brandon Misuraca begins his first season as an assistant coach with the University of Houston-Victoria soccer program.

 Misuraca joins the UHV program after spending three years as the assistant men’s soccer coach at the University of the Cumberlands in Williamsburg, KY.
 He served as the goalkeeping coach, opposition scout and reserve team head coach, while assisting in recruiting.

 While at Cumberlands, the Patriots made three appearances in the Mid-South Conference Tournament, twice advancing to the semifinals.